HenryJaQiu/HenryJaQiu.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm **Hejia Qiu (Henry)**, a Ph.D candidate in computer science, also interested in programming and video game.
+Hello, I'm **Hejia Qiu (Henry)**, a Ph.D in computer science, also interested in programming and video game.
 This is my personal Github Pages, based on [this repository](https://github.com/academicpages/academicpages.github.io), and released under the MIT License.
 See LICENSE.md.

 I will introduce my academic and general work in this website, like academic publication, tech & life blogs, generally in English and/or Chinese, and my CV also attached.